mohatt/gatsby-plugin-postbuild/README.md

 with [PostCSS](https://postcss.org/) to acheive the same goal.
 The main diffrence is that the plugin only runs after Gatsby builds the site, then optimizes the generated HTML/CSS files.

+### Under the hood
 The plugin uses [Parse5](https://github.com/inikulin/parse5) library to compile the generated html files into ASTs then:
 - Removes all `<style>` nodes and their css from the tree
 - Stores a temporary naked html without css
 - Analyzes all html trees to create a map that links html files with common css/javascript assets
-- Walks through the orginal tree and removes unused CSS rules by running PurgeCSS against the naked html files (+ any scripts included) according to the linked map created in the previous step, that includes:
+- Walks through the orginal tree and removes unused css rules by running PurgeCSS against the naked html files (+ any scripts included) according to the linked map created in the previous step, that includes:
-  - Inline CSS rules defined under `<style>` tags
+  - Inline css rules defined under `<style>` tags
-  - Local CSS files defines as `<link>` tags
+  - Local css files defines as `<link>` tags
 - Serializes the tree back to HTML
 - Writes optimized HTML/CSS files